The Board & Academy

 Delay Analysis & Forensic Planning

-Shady is a Delay Analysis and Forensic Planning Expert with 14 years of extensive planning and scheduling experience in different project profiles which varies between mixed use development, high-rise towers, infrastructure.
+Shady is a Delay Analysis and Forensic Planning Expert with over 15 years of extensive planning and scheduling experience in different project profiles which varied from mixed use development, high-rise towers, infrastructure.